 The Yeske Buie Playbook

-And just as each team will arrive at Raymond James Stadium armed with a playbook that blends hours of research with the ingenuity of the leagues’s top strategists, Yeske Buie has its own financial planning playbook, designed to tilt the odds in our clients’ favor.
+And just as each team will arrive at SoFi Stadium armed with a playbook that blends hours of research with the ingenuity of the leagues’s top strategists, Yeske Buie has its own financial planning playbook, designed to tilt the odds in our clients’ favor.
 We thought we’d take this opportunity to share the key elements of Yeske Buie’s Creative Strategies and Grounded Wisdom® playbook.

 PLAYBOOK GUIDING PRINCIPLES